OguzhanAndic/devops24/examinations/05/README.md

 What does the output look like the first time you run this playbook?

 What does the output look like the second time you run this playbook?

+Answer: the first time i run the playbook i will get a message that points out that my server has gotten a change: true while the seconed time i run the playbook it shows me a changed: false. this means that the first time made a change to the configuration while the second time did not, since it has already been changed.

 # QUESTION B